Employee Thinking Is Transactional

 ## Resourcefulness Comes With the Territory

 There's a sense of freedom in founder thinking that employees rarely get to feel.
+I have found that believing in others is the most powerful form of leadership.

 You can explore.
 You can be creative with how you create value.
 You've gotta think wider than your job description because there is no job description.

 The best founders I've met aren't just building great products.
 They're brilliant at spotting possibilities in every conversation.
 Who can help who.
 What could be built together.
 What becomes possible when two people just say yes.
+Which is also why every founder needs a challenging mentor in the room.

 That's the matchmaker mindset.
 And it's one of the real, quiet joys of building something of your own.